1964 Republican Party presidential primaries: California and South Dakota

 Just over two million people voted in California's Republican primary, approximately one third of all nationwide votes in the Republican primaries of 1964.
 CBS used computers to sample the data collected from various polling places to announce at 7:22 p.m.
 Pacific time that Goldwater would win the race.
 Other news organizations were slower to make that prediction, and at one point Rockefeller took the lead temporarily.
 In the end, Goldwater won the California primary by 3%.
 Goldwater addressed supporters as the networks showed him in the lead; he said "This is a victory not for Barry Goldwater, but for the mainstream of Republican thinking".
 By gaining the 86 delegates from California, he was just 30 delegates short of a majority.
 South Dakota chose 14 delegates on the same day as California, but an uncommitted slate easily defeated a Goldwater slate by a 2:1 margin.

-With all primaries held, Senator Goldwater was just a few small steps away from the presidential nomination.
-He had won 38% of the vote in the primaries, but his organization's successful work in non-primary states meant that he had 49% of the delegates.
-Gov. Rockefeller won 22% of the primary vote, 75% of which came from California.
-The favorite son candidates and unofficial candidates won 40% of the vote - more than either of the two leading candidates and a sign that the Republican faithful were remarkably dissatisfied with their choices.